Our Mental Health Fund for Surrey launched to help improve mental health amongst children and young people.

 Having identified the need for a dedicated fund for Mental Health in Surrey, we have worked with partners in the statutory and voluntary sector to develop the priorities for the fund, based on emerging needs and gaps in support across the county.
 After consulting with these partners, it became clear that there is a need to support the mental health of children of primary school age and during the transition into secondary school, when mental health problems can start to occur.
 The Mental Health Foundation notes that approximately 70% of people with a mental health problem have not had support at a sufficiently early age, and that 50% of mental health problems are established by the time a child reaches 14.

-Therefore, initially grants will be made to early intervention projects helping children and young people aged 8-13 develop emotional resilience and self-esteem.
-Consideration will be given to innovative new ideas and pilot projects as well as existing work.
+Therefore, grants are made to early intervention projects helping children and young people aged 8-13 develop emotional resilience and self-esteem.
+Consideration is also given to innovative new ideas and pilot projects as well as existing work.

 Areas of particular interest include: